 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-Glendale's website was updated in January 2016 with an article on creating a backyard habitat for birds and links to cats indoors, make your windows bird-safe, bird related publications, how to attract birds to your yards, and Audubon at home.
+Glendale's website includes an article on creating a backyard habitat for birds and links to cats indoors, make your windows bird-safe, bird related publications, how to attract birds to your yards, and Audubon at home.
 We further improved the website by adding links to the Bird City Wisconsin and Great Wisconsin Birding and Nature Trail webpages.